What Are the Solo Parent Benefits in the Philippines?

 The Department of Social Welfare and Development (DSWD) released the implementing rules of the Expanded Solo Parent Welfare Act last September 29, 2022.

-This is to address the changing demands of solo parents in the Philippines.
+This is to address the changing needs of solo parents in the Philippines.
 Moreover, the latest Expanded Solo Parent Welfare Act is an amended version of R.A.
 8972 (Solo Parents Welfare Act of 2000).

 The latest version proposes additional services and solo parent benefits for minimum-wage earner solo parents in the Philippines.